 where k is a constant whose magnitude depends upon the design of the motor.

-- The motor then operates as a single-phase induction motor and continues to accelerate till it reaches the normal speed.
+- The motor then operates as a single-phase induction motor and continues to accelerate until it reaches the normal speed.
 The normal speed of the motor is below the synchronous speed and depends upon the load on the motor.

 Characteristics of Split Phase Induction Motor

-- The starting torque is 150 to 200 per cent of the full load torque with a starting current of 6 to 8 times the full load current.
+- The starting torque is 150 to 200 percent of the full load torque with a starting current of 6 to 8 times the full load current.

 - Since the starting winding is made of fine wire, the current density is high and the winding heats up quickly.
 If the starting period exceeds 5 seconds, the winding may burn out unless the motor is protected by built-in-thermal relay.
 This motor is, therefore, suitable where starting periods are not frequent.

 - An important characteristic of these motors is that they are essentially constant-speed motors.
 The speed variation is 2-5% from no-load to full load.
-For this reason they are usually regarded as constant speed motors.
+For this reason, they are usually regarded as constant-speed motors.

 - These motors are suitable where a moderate starting torque is required and where starting periods are infrequent

 The power rating of such motors generally lies between 60 W and 250 W.